zircleUI/zircleUI/README.md

 ## What is zircle-ui?

 **Zircle-ui** is an experimental frontend library to develop [zoomable user interfaces (ZUI)](https://en.wikipedia.org/wiki/Zooming_user_interface).
-It is based on [vue.js](https://vuejs.org/) and JavaScript and comes with a set of components to create unconventional UIs.
+It is based on [vue.js](https://vuejs.org/) and JavaScript and comes with a set of components to create unconventional user interfaces.

 <img src="https://raw.githubusercontent.com/zircleUI/docs/gh-pages/final.gif" width="100%" style="border-radius: 6px;" alt="demo">